MrMonsh/Auto-Splitters/Spider-Man 2: Enter Electro/documentation.md

 This address tells us if we're currently in the middle of playing _something_, whether it is a regular level, a training room or a demo.
 + Value 0 means we're currently not playing anything, value 1 means we're playing.

+## IsSavePrompt
+**Offset:** 0x105110

+This address tells us if we're currently in at the "Do you want to save?" prompt or not.

+### IsSavePrompt Values
++ 0: Not Save Prompt
++ 160: Currently at Save Prompt

 ## LevelID
 **Offset:** 0xC2364